x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/set-up-incoming-faxing.md

 - Verify that the mailbox that's UM-enabled can receive fax messages.
 By default, all users who are associated with a dial plan can receive faxes.
 However, there may be situations when a user can't receive faxes because the ability to receive faxes has been disabled on their mailbox.
 For more information about how to enable a UM-enabled user to receive faxes, see [Enable a user to receive faxes](enable-a-user-to-receive-faxes.md).

     You can prevent an individual user who's associated with a dial plan from receiving fax messages.
-To do this, configure the properties for the user by using the **Set-UMMailbox** cmdlet in the Shell.
+To do this, configure the properties for the user by using the **Set-UMMailbox** cmdlet in Exchange Online PowerShell.
 You can also use the **Set-UMMailboxPolicy** cmdlet to prevent multiple users from receiving fax messages.
 For more information about how to prevent a user or users from receiving fax messages, see [Prevent a user from receiving faxes](prevent-a-user-from-receiving-faxes.md).

 ### Step 4: Configure authentication
 <a name="step4configureauthentication"> </a>